mqqqqqqqqqqqqq/DLFParaVerifier/README.md

+Deadlock-Free Verification of Inductive Invariant-Based Protocols with Parameters with Parameters mainly refers to cache coherence protocols.

 The input file for the experiment is Murphi modeling of protocols.

 Output file for IVy modeling of protocols and inductive invariants.